kismetwireless/kismet/docs/howto/osx.md

      `$ brew install libmicrohttpd pcre protobuf protobuf-c`

+4. Install any desired external tools; to capture sensors using a rtl-sdr USB device and the `rtl_433` tool, you will need a USB device, the `librtlsdr` library, and the `rtl_433` tool set up.
+You should be able to follow the guides on https://www.rtl-sdr.com for more information.

+5. Install python2 and `pip`.  `pip` is the Python package manager; depending on your configuration it may be called `py-pip`; for example:

+   * For `macports`:
+     `$ sudo port install py-pip`

+   Kismet uses Python to capture from `rtl_433` and for other plugin functions; installing `pip` will allow Python to fetch additional libraries automatically.

-4. Make a source dir for Kismet (optional, but recommended) `$ mkdir src`
+6. Make a source dir for Kismet (optional, but recommended) `$ mkdir src`

 5. Get the Kismet code